mwiget/snabb/README.md

 ## WARNING:

-> Vita is currently early-alpha-quality software, and has never been audited.
+> Vita is in its early “tech-demo” stage of development.
+Not for production!

 ## Features

-- Provides confidentiality and authenticity at the network layer
+- Runs on commodity hardware
 - Implements IPsec for IPv4, specifically
-  *IP Encapsulating Security Payload* (ESP)
+  *IP Encapsulating Security Payload* (ESP) in tunnel mode
-- High performance AES-GCM 128-bit encryption based on a reference implementation by *Intel* for their AVX2 (generation-4) processors
+- Uses optimized AES-GCM 128-bit encryption based on a reference implementation by *Intel* for their AVX2 (generation-4) processors
-- Suitable for 1-Gigabit and 10-Gigabit Ethernet
+- Suitable for 1-Gigabit, 10-Gigabit (and beyond?)
+Ethernet
-- Easy setup and configuration with only a single configuration file
-- Fully automated key exchange and rotation: no manual intervention required after setup
+- Automated key exchange and rotation (work in progress!)
-- Zero-downtime network expansion: add new routes to your network without affecting availability
+- Dynamic reconfiguration (update routes while running)
-- Strong observability built in: easily access relevant statistics of a running Vita node
+- Strong observability: access relevant statistics of a running Vita node
-- Runs on commodity hardware

 ## Documentation